Half of refugee resettlements in Texas canceled after Trump order

 In Dallas, the International Rescue Committee had been working on resettling 20 refugees this week in Dallas.
 But since the executive order, the trips of 11 of those refugees have been canceled.
 They’re from some of the seven Muslim-majority countries listed in Trump’s order.
 Those countries have a 90-day travel ban.

 Some of those refugees fled Syria and two of the affected families are from Iraq.
-The other countries affected by the 90-day tavel ban are Iran, Sudan, Libya, Somalia and Yemen.
+The other countries affected by the 90-day travel ban are Iran, Sudan, Libya, Somalia and Yemen.

 “Two of the families where the principal applicants of the families — the husbands and fathers — had worked as translators and interpreters for the U.S. military during Operation Iraqi Freedom,” said Daley Ryan, the rescue committee’s deputy director.